petefitton/GuitStrum/README.md

 ## Wireframes, Routes, and Database Planning:

-These are the initial routes I for this project:
+These are the initial routes I planned for this project:

 ![Routes](/img/image4.gif)